Categories with Families: Unityped, Simply Typed, and Dependently Typed: Dependent type theory and categories with families

 As already mentioned, cwfs only organize the core of dependent type theory, the basic structure and operations on contexts, types, terms, and substitutions.
 We will see later how cwfs naturally generalize well-known notions in categorical logic to dependent types.
 We will also see how they may be enriched with type and term formers, in order to capture Martin-L\"of type theory with $\Sigma$-types, $\Pi$-types and identity types.
-Finally, we will see that the syntax of Martin-L\"of type theory may be defined as the \emph{initial cwf}, in a sense to be made precise later on.
+Finally, we will see that the syntax of Martin-L\"of type theory may be defined as the \emph{initial cwf} in a precise sense.